 Les forêts du Cameroun couvrent environ 60% de la superficie nationale et jouent un rôle vital pour les populations et dans l’économie.

 Cette carte montre l'affectation des terres dans le domaine forestier national au Cameroun Décembre 2007.
 Elle donne des informations sur les differentes categories d'occupation du sol dans les domaines forestiers permanent et non permanent sous toile de fond du couvert forestier.
 Elle inclut également des informations sur les routes principales.

 Please see our Congo Basin Forest Atlases page for the latest versions of our Congo Basin Atlases, along with links to online interactive maps, desktop mapping applications, GIS data,...

-This map shows the change in protected areas in Cameroon between 1995 and 2008.
+This map shows the evolution of logging titles and protected areas in Cameroon from 1992 to 2007.

 This map shows the status of logging titles in Cameroon in 1992.
 It includes information about the area and percentage of total area of active and inactive logging titles, as well as those under transfer or pending allocation.